aisbergg/ansible-plugins/README.md

 #### `keepassxc_browser_password`

-Retrieves a password from an opened KeepassXC database using the KeepassXC Browser protocol.
+Retrieves a password from an opened KeePassXC database using the KeePassXC Browser protocol.

-The plugin allows to automatically load sensitive information from KeepassXC into Ansible, thus can be used as an addition to or even replacement of the Ansible vault.
+The plugin allows to automatically load sensitive information from KeePassXC into Ansible, thus can be used as an addition to or even replacement of the Ansible vault.
 Besides loading passwords for your database for example, you can also load the Ansible _become_ or _SSH_ password and avoid retyping it over and over again.

 **Installation:**